sayyedfaisal06/incubyte-tdd/README.md

 ### Completed Features
 - [X] Initial Project
-- [ ] Empty string returns 0
+- [X] Empty string returns 0
-- [ ] Single number returns the value
+- [X] Single number returns the value
-- [ ] Two numbers, comma delimited, returns the sum
+- [X] Two numbers, comma delimited, returns the sum
-- [ ] Two numbers, newline delimited, returns the sum
+- [X] Two numbers, newline delimited, returns the sum
-- [ ] Three numbers delimited either way returns the sum
+- [X] Four numbers delimited either way returns the sum
-- [ ] Negative numbers throw an exception
+- [X] Negative numbers throw an exception
-- [ ] Numbers greater than 1000 are ignored
+- [X] Numbers greater than 1000 are ignored
-- [ ] Single character delimiter can be defined on the first line
+- [X] Single character delimiter can be defined on the first line
-- [ ] Multi-character delimiter can be defined on the first line
+- [X] Multi-character delimiter can be defined on the first line
-- [ ] Many single or multi-char delimiters can be defined
+- [X] Many single or multi-char delimiters can be defined

 ## Running Tests